jkomoros/prompt-garden/README.md

 Parameters:
 - `question` - the question to ask the user
 - `default` - (optional) The value to provide by default (defaults to '')
 - `choices` - (optional) If provided, an array of choices to limit the selection to.
+The choices may be an array of strings, or an array of objects containing a string value and optionally a display value and a description value.

 #### reference